idealparable/BibleQ/HowToRead.md

 And:

 <blockquote><span class="bbq">/Job 41:32 He makes a path shine H215 after him.
-One would think the deep had white hair.]
+One would think the deep had white hair./]

 Deep refers to deep water.
 This means a wake (as LSB translates the word WEBP here calls path) in water, with whitecaps, and sunlight reflecting off of it, obviously not producing its own light.